What Is a Good Credit Score in Canada?

 You’re on Your Way to Improving Your Credit Score

-Once you establish good credit habits and follow them consistently, you will be able to improve your credit score, and then maintain this higher score.
+By developing good credit habits and following them consistently, you will be able to improve and maintain your credit score.
 You’ll get access to better financial products and services, and even save money over time.